NessComputing/maven-numbers-plugin/README.md

         </propertyGroup>
     </propertyGroups>

-** name - the name of the property group.
+** id - the id of the property group.
 Required.
 Must be unique.
 ** activeOnSnapshot - true, false - this group is active if the current ${project.version} contains "-SNAPSHOT" (default: true)
 ** activeOnRelease - true, false - this group is active if the current ${project.version} does not contain "-SNAPSHOT" (default: true)
 ** onDuplicateProperty - ignore, warn, fail - When a property is defined multiple times, react accordingly. (default: from global config)